the-catman/objectab/README.md

 You can read in depth about `vu`s [here](https://en.wikipedia.org/wiki/LEB128).

 This is quite an interesting datatype.
-The way it works is that it stores 7 bits of the number at a time, with the [most significant bit](https://en.wikipedia.org/wiki/Bit_numbering) indicating whether or not there's more data coming.
+The way it works is that it stores 7 bits of the number at a time, and the [most significant bit](https://en.wikipedia.org/wiki/Bit_numbering) indicates whether or not there's more data coming.

 So, for example, to store the number 1921, which is 11110000001 in binary.